michalroots/michalroots.github.io/_posts/2022-04-18-personal-website-flow.md

 That is all, folks.

 Funny enough, I decide not to take this final step right now, because I notice that lonely paragraph again, and on an impulse decide to make it an integral part of this article, rather than leaving a few random lines at the end of the article completely out of context.
-I guess that's fair to the reader..
+I guess that's fair to you..

 To give context, we need to return to the poem.